rapid7/insightconnect-plugins/twilio/help.md

 # Description

-[Twilio](https://www.twilio.com/) is a cloud communications platform for building SMS, Voice & Messaging applications on an API built for global scale.
+[Twilio](https://www.twilio.com/) is a cloud communications platform for building SMS and Voice & Messaging applications on an API built for global scale.
 Users can send SMS using the Twilio plugin for Rapid7 for notification or other purposes.